superseriousbusiness/gotosocial/docs/installation_guide/nginx.md

 }
 ```

-**Note***: You can remove the line `listen [::]:80;` if your server is not ipv6 capable.
+**Note**: You can remove the line `listen [::]:80;` if your server is not ipv6 capable.

-**Note***: `proxy_set_header Host $host;` is essential: It guarantees that the proxy and the gotosocial speak of the same Server name.
-If not, gotosocial will build the wrong authentication headers, and all attempts at federation will be rejected with 401.
+**Note**: `proxy_set_header Host $host;` is essential.
+It guarantees that the proxy and GoToSocial use the same server name.
+If not, GoToSocial will build the wrong authentication headers, and all attempts at federation will be rejected with 401.

 Change `proxy_pass` to the ip and port that you're actually serving GoToSocial on and change `server_name` to your own domain name.

-If your domain name is `gotosocial.example.com` then `server_name gotosocial.example.com;` would be the correct value.
+If your domain name is `example.org` then `server_name example.org;` would be the correct value.

 If you're running GoToSocial on another machine with the local ip of 192.168.178.69 and on port 8080 then `proxy_pass http://192.168.178.69:8080;` would be the correct value.

 Next we'll need to link the file we just created to the folder that nginx reads configurations for active sites from.